-The Essentials of Creating a Marketing Budget For Spa, Salon or Barbershop: Tips, Sample Marketing Budget + Free Planner
+The Essentials of Creating a Marketing Budget For Spa, Salon or Barbershop In 2021: Tips, Sample Marketing Budget + Free Planner

 Simple: it’s a key driver of sales.

 Marketing initiatives can do everything from increasing brand awareness to engaging existing clients and driving repeat business.
 They pave the way for sales, which leads to higher revenues and profits.